undera/pylgbst/README.md

 _Move Hub is central controller block of [LEGO® Boost Robotics Set](https://www.lego.com/themes/boost)._

-In fact, Move Hub is just Bluetooth hardware, all manipulations are made with commands passed through Bluetooth Low Energy (BLE) wireless protocol.
-One of ways to issue these commands is to write Python program using this library.
+In fact, Move Hub is just a Bluetooth hardware piece, and all manipulations with it are made by commands passed through Bluetooth Low Energy (BLE) wireless protocol.
+One of the ways to issue these commands is to write Python program using this library.

 The best way to start is to look into [`demo.py`](examples/demo.py) file, and run it (assuming you have installed library).